krishgoel20/Text-to-SQL/README.md

 # Text-to-SQL Engine

-A full-stack AI-powered web application that converts plain English questions into SQL queries and executes them on a live MySQL database in real time.
+A full-stack AI-powered web application that converts plain English questions/requests into SQL queries and executes them on a live MySQL database in real time.

 ---

 ## What it does

-- Type a question in plain English
+- Type a question/request in plain English
 - The LLM generates the appropriate SQL query using live database schema
 - The query executes on a MySQL database
 - Results are displayed in a clean table